 Dr. Jackler is an otologist-neurotologist who specializes in complex ear diseases.
 He has a special interest in tumors of the lateral and posterior cranial base and has written numerous analytical papers derived from his microsurgical series.
 A long standing collaboration with medical illustrator Chris Gralapp has produced @3000 original illustrations of ear and cranial base surgery.
 Since 1989, Dr. Jackler has maintained a fellowship program in neurotology & skull base surgery which has trained many academic leaders in the field.

 Dr. Jackler has authored 180+ peer reviewed papers, 40+ chapters, numerous editorials, published four books Neurotology (1994, 2004), Atlas of Neurotology & Skull Base Surgery (1996, 2008), Tumors of the Ear and Temporal Bone (2000), and Ear Surgery Illustrated (2019).
 Dr. Jackler leads the Stanford Initiative to Cure Hearing Loss whose mission is to create biological cures for major forms of inner ear hearing loss through a research effort that is sustained, large-scale, multidisciplinary, focused, goal–oriented, and transformational.
 He is past president of the American Neurotology Society, editor-in chief emeritus of the journal Otology & Neurotology, and is an honorary member of the Royal College of Surgeons in both London and Edinburgh.

-In 2007, Dr. Jackler and his wife Laurie founded the interdisciplinary research group SRITA (Stanford Research Into The Impact of Tobacco Advertising).
-SRITA conducts research the ways the tobacco industry targets teens, women, and African Americans as well as how recently introduced products such as electronic cigarettes are marketed.
-While the Jackler collection of over 30,000 original tobacco advertisements now resides in the National Museum of American History of the Smithsonian Institution which plans a public exhibit in 2019.
-SRITA maintains an annotated online digital collection of over 28,000 tobacco advertisement for use by scholars (tobacco.stanford.edu) which over the last 6 years has had nearly 600,000 unique users from around the world.
+In 2007, Dr. Jackler and his wife Laurie founded the interdisciplinary research group Stanford Research Into The Impact of Tobacco Advertising which conducts research into the promotional activities of the tobacco industry.
+SRITA collected @50,000 original tobacco advertisements which now resides in the National Museum of American History of the Smithsonian Institution which plans a public exhibit in 2019.
+SRITA maintains an extensive online digital collection of tobacco advertisement for use by scholars (tobacco.stanford.edu) which over the last 6 years has had nearly 600,000 unique users from around the world.
 Current SRITA research is focused upon emerging tobacco products such as JUUL and IQOS with a special emphasis upon how these new devices are marketed to adolescents.

 - Acoustic Neuroma, Cerebellopontine Angle